Presented by the Women Trial Lawyers Caucus

 Registration is complimentary for the seminar.

 The seminar course materials will be online for attendees

-An additional $25 will be added to all program fees for onsite registration.
+An additional $25 will be added to fees for registering on the day of the program.

 If you have a disability that will require special assistance or services,